remarkablegames/remarkablegames.github.io/_posts/2021/2021-01-31-asteroids.md

 }
 ```

-Helper function to create an asteroid:
+Add a helper function that creates an asteroid:

 ```js
 function createAsteroid(type, x, y) {